sap-tutorials/Tutorials/tutorials/haas-dm-access-cross-container-schema/haas-dm-access-cross-container-schema.md

 > ##What is going on?
 >&nbsp;
-> You have created a plain schema in your SAP HANA tenant database.
+> You have created a plain schema in your SAP HANA database.
 When you [created a database module in SAP Web IDE](https://developers.sap.com/tutorials/haas-dm-create-db-mta.html), an HDI container was automatically generated.
 >&nbsp;
 >
 > ![schema](access.png)
 >
 >&nbsp;
 >
-> You can see the SAP HANA service (a database tenant, from which you access to the Database Cockpit) of service type `hana-db` and the HDI container of service type `hana` and plan `hdi-shared` listed in the service marketplace
+> You can see the SAP HANA service (a database instance, from which you access to the Database Cockpit) of service type `hana-db` and the HDI container of service type `hana` and plan `hdi-shared` listed in the service marketplace
 >&nbsp;
 > ![schema](services.png)
 >&nbsp;